windse7en/windse7en.github.io/source/_posts/2015-03-18-change-title-and-schedule-the-learning.markdown

 {% blockquote Bob Parsons, GoDaddy Founder %}
 Never stop investing.
 Never stop improving.
 Never stop doing something new.
 {% endblockquote %}

+The study board for mastering octopress or jekyll framework:
+1. Be familiar with the jekyll structure.
+2. Master the method to style the context.
+3. _config.yml file
+4. study liquid
+5. Create the sidebar for convenience of retrieving the other info, like: good ruby on rails books.